-I noticed RAIMUNDO MACKENNA sitting on the floor of the National Gallery in Federation Square.
+I first noticed RAIMUNDO MACKENNA sitting on the floor of the National Gallery in Federation Square.
 He was sketching in his notepad.
 He was focussed, his scribbling was deliberate; maybe professional I thought.
 So I asked him if he would enter the 2017 Sampari Art Exhibition for West Papua.
 He had flown in from Chile the day before, didn’t know where West Papua was, but wanted to.
 Like many, he said he’d call; unlike most, he did.

 Raimundo graduated from Universidad Diego Portales in Santiago with a graphic arts degree.
 He worked in the industry for a few years, but was then drawn to the precarious life of free-range artist.
 He doesn’t know why.
 None of his family are artists (but do have artistic sensibilities), and none of his Spanish or Irish ancestors left any records of artistic endeavour.